comunica/Article-SSWS2020-AMF/content/evaluation.md

 ## Evaluation
 {:#evaluation}

-In order to answer the research questions from [](#problem-statement), we evaluate our approach, and report their results.
+The goal of this section is to answer the research questions from [](#problem-statement).
-We first introduce a reusable benchmarking framework to achieve fully reproducible results.
+We start by introducing a reusable benchmarking framework to achieve fully reproducible results.
+Next, we present our experimental setup, followed by the presentation of our results and testing of our hypotheses.
+Finally, we discuss these results to answer our research questions.

 ### Reusable Benchmarking Framework